Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Discrete Boltzmann Method

-where ${\mathsfbi{C}}$, ${{\mathsfbi{{f}}^{eq}}}$, ${{\mathsfbi{{\hat f}}^{eq}}}$ are the discrete velocity polynomial, discrete equilibrium distribution function and macroscopic quantities in matrix form, respectively.
-In order to determine the specific value of ${{\boldsymbol{f}}^{eq}}$, the discrete velocity model (DVM) needs to be constructed.
-The selection or construction of DVM is highly flexible, which is based on the comprehensive consideration of physical symmetry, stability and computational efficiency, etc.
+where ${\bf{C}}$, $\bf{{{{f}}^{eq}}}$, ${\bf{{{\hat f}}^{eq}}}$ are the discrete velocity polynomial, discrete equilibrium distribution function and macroscopic quantities in matrix form, respectively.
+In order to determine the specific value of ${{\bf{f}}^{eq}}$, the discrete velocity model (DVM) needs to be constructed, and the detailed discussion of the DVMs used in this paper is in Sec.~\ref{Numerical discrete schemes}.